SoftUni-Internal/interactive-content/EN/02-Interfaces-and-Abstraction/07-Homework.md

 - A **remove()** method which removes the **first** element in the collection
 - A **used** field which displays the size of elements currently in the collection

-Create interfaces which define the collections functionality, think how to model the relations between interfaces to reuse code.
+Create interfaces which define the collections functionality, try to model the relations between interfaces to reuse code.

-Add an extra bit of functionality to the methods in the custom collections, **add** methods should return the index in which the item was added, **remove** methods should return the item that was removed.
+Add an extra bit of functionality to the methods in the custom collections, **add** methods should return the index to which the item was added, **remove** methods should return the item that was removed.

-Your task is to create a single copy of your collections, after which on the first input line you will receive a random amount of strings in a single line separated by spaces - the elements you have to add to each of your collections.
+Your task is to create a single copy of your collections, after which on the first input line you will receive a random amount of strings on a single line separated by spaces - the elements you have to add to each of your collections.

-For each of your collections, write a single line in the output that holds the results of all **add operations** separated by spaces (check the examples to better understand the format).
+For each of your collections, write a single line of output that holds the results of all **add operations** separated by spaces (check the examples to better understand the format).

 On the second input line you will receive a single number - the amount of **remove operations** you have to call on each collection.